codex-storage/codex-storage-proofs-circuits/README.md

 little-endian byte convention to get from 31 bytes to the _standard form_ of a field element, that is, the 31 little-endian bytes encode the number `a` where `0 <= a < 2^248 < r < 2^254` is the standard representation of a field element.
-For padding the last field element just use zero bytes.
+For padding the last field element use the so-called `10*` strategy: That means _always_ append a single `0x01` byte, and then pad with the minimum number of zero bytes so that the final padded length is a multiple of 31.

-It's probably better to choose the standard form, because most standard tools like circom use that, even though choosing the Montgomery form would be somewhat more efficient (but the difference is very small, the hashing will dominate).
+It's probably better to choose the standard representation of field elements, because most standard tools like circom use that; even though choosing the Montgomery form would be a tiny bit more efficient (but the difference is very small, the hashing will dominate the costs anyway).

 ### Compression and sponge

 Poseidon2 offers essentially two API functions: a so called _compression function_ which takes 2 field elements and returns 1; this can be used to build binary Merkle trees.

-The more complex _sponge_ can hash an arbitrary sequence of field elements into a single (or several) field element(s).
+And a more complex _sponge construction_ for linear hashing, which can hash an arbitrary sequence of field elements into a single (or several) field element(s).

+The sponge can have versions with different "rate" parameters, and the compression function is more generally a parametric family of functions, which I call a _keyed compression function_.

-While we can always use a Merkle tree instead of the sponge, if the data to be hashed does not correspond to a power of two number of field elements, then the sponge could be more efficient (up to a factor of two).
-Also we can use the sponge construction with `rate=2`, which in practice means twice as fast.
+While we could always use a Merkle tree instead of the sponge, in the sponge construction we can use `rate = 2` with a target of 128-bit security level, which in practice means twice as fast; so we should use that for hashing the cells.

-Questions:

-- should we use the [SAFE sponge](https://hackmd.io/bHgsH6mMStCVibM_wYvb2w) or the original sponge?
-- should we use rate 1 or 2?
-It seems that even `rate=2` gives an approximately 128 bit of collision and preimage security, per standard cryptographic assumptions; and higher rate means faster hashing.

-I propose to use the SAFE convention and `rate=2`.
-However the current implementation uses Poseidon1-style sponge.
+Conventions to decide:

+- padding (especially important for `rate > 1`)
+- conversion from bytes to field elements (see above)
+- initialization vector

+We propose again the padding strategy `10*` (but here we are talking about field elements, not bytes!), and an initialization vector `(0,0,domSep)` where `domSep` (short for "domain separation"), the initial value for the "capacity" part of the sponge, is defined as

+    domSep := 2^64 + 256*t + rate

 Parameters